orchejs/rest/README.md

 -------
 ## <a name="#aoj"></a> About Orchejs

-The Orchejs project delivers a set of libraries aggregating key technologies and consolidated libraries for API development in Node.js.
+The Orchejs project provides a set of libraries aggregating key technologies and consolidated libraries for the development of APIs in Node.js.

 The goal is to make the backend development in Node.js even more productive, organized and that promotes scalability and maintainability.